Canada is known as a multicultural country, accepting of all religions and cultures, making it a country which is ‘as diverse as it possibly can be’.

 Who is Jung might you ask?
 Well, let’s start from the beginning.
 ‘Kim’s Convenience’ is a Canadian sitcom based in Toronto, focusing on a Korean-Canadian family that owns a convenience store in the Moss Park area.
 The show is based on a stage play of the same name, developed by Ins Choi in 2011.

-‘Appa’ (mother in Korean, played by Korean-Canadian Jean Yoon), and ‘Umma’ (father in Korean; played by Korean-Canadian Paul Sun-Hyung Lee), are the main protagonists, dealing with the daily misgivings of their two children, Jung (played by Chinese-Canadian Simu Liu), and Janet (played by Korean-Canadian Andrea Bang).
+‘Umma’ (mother in Korean, played by Korean-Canadian Jean Yoon), and ‘Appa’ (father in Korean; played by Korean-Canadian Paul Sun-Hyung Lee), are the main protagonists, dealing with the daily misgivings of their two children, Jung (played by Chinese-Canadian Simu Liu), and Janet (played by Korean-Canadian Andrea Bang).

 Throw in a few other characters, such as Jung’s co-worker and friend Kimchee (played by Vietnamese-Canadian Andrew Phung), and Jung’s manager, or shall we say ‘love interest’, Shannon (played by Canadian Nicole Power).
 Included are secondary characters from the convenience store, church functions, and school.

 But let’s analyze Jung here for a bit, shall we?
 At 24-years old, Jung is a high-school dropout, who decides to pursue his GED (high-school equivalency diploma) after becoming an Assistant Manager at Handy Car Rental.
 He is portrayed as your typical jock; sloppy and self-centered, with a knack for luring beautiful women to his apartment.
 Some may say that his portrayal of being Korean is ‘spot-on’, with a Korean flag in his apartment, to eating noodles on a regular basis.